mbuesch/disktest/disktest/README.md

 The read data rates are similar because the algorithm used is exactly the same.

+# CPU native optimization

+Note that the default [cargo configuration](.cargo/config.toml) supplied with this package sets the Rust compiler option `-Ctarget-cpu=native` to optimize for the best performance on your CPU.

+But this means that binaries compiled with this optimizations are non-portable to older CPUs.
+If you want portable binaries, then you probably want to remove this optimization option.

 # License

 Copyright (c) 2020-2025 Michael Büsch <m@bues.ch> and contributors